- Don’t be worried about eating the perfect amount

 My all-or-nothing approach to everything meant one bite too many ruined the day.
-So I defaulted back to binging and purging as a way to punish myself.
+So I defaulted back to bingeing and purging as a way to punish myself.
 Though I was under-eating the rest of the time, I was about 30 pounds overweight.
 Now I understand the wild extremes I put my body through slowed down my metabolism and made it easier for me to gain weight.

 Break the cycle: My mindset made it difficult

 The starve, binge and purge cycle developed as a coping mechanism for my anxiety.
 I thought giving myself consequences would make me more disciplined to eat the perfect amount.
 But when I made a mistake again (or in reality, when I didn’t under-eat), I thought I hadn’t been hard enough on myself.
 So I’d make the stakes higher (like not let myself go to class) and be even more disappointment in myself.
 All these self-defeating weight-loss approaches drove my downward spiral.

 By my second year of university everything had become so complicated.
 My preoccupation with weight had well and truly seeped into every other part of my life.
 Trying to pretend everything was “Great!” was increasingly difficult.
 I loved life and wanted to get back to all my other goals.
 Once again I asked for help.
 And an amazing thing happened.

 Eating 3 set balanced meals helped me break the cycle